 Colorful Standard doesn’t do sales or seasons.
 Instead, they create high-quality, long-lasting clothes that help people buy less over time.

-Precise laser cutting keeps fabric waste to a minimum and any excess is turned into furniture filling.
+Precise laser cutting keeps fabric waste minimal, and any excess is turned into furniture filling.

 Inclusivity: